hathibelagal-dev/instantpolyglot/docs/eng/Modern_Standard_Arabic.md

 1. Real condition (likely or possible):
    **ʾin tadrus tanjaḥ**
    if you-study you-succeed
-   "If you study, you will succeed."
+   “If you study, you will succeed.”

 2. Unreal condition (unlikely or impossible):
    **law darasta la-najaḥta**
    if you-had-studied you-would-have-succeeded
-   "If you had studied, you would have succeeded."
+   “If you had studied, you would have succeeded.”

 ## Lexicon